Walt Williams: National team career

 Williams played on the US team at the 1991 Pan American Games.

 Other activities

-He established a $125,000 scholarship fund at Maryland which benefits minority students in honor of his late father, Walter Sr.
+While in the NBA, Williams established a $125,000 scholarship fund at the University of Maryland which benefits minority students, in honor of his late father, Walter Sr.

 Williams serves as a sideline reporter for radio broadcasts of University of Maryland men's basketball games.

 Film

 In 1996, he appeared in the film Eddie starring Whoopi Goldberg.

-Walt Williams appeared in the Hootie & the Blowfish music video for the number one song "Only Wanna Be with You".
+Walt Williams also appeared in the Hootie & the Blowfish music video for the number one song "Only Wanna Be with You".

+Personal life

+After retiring from the NBA, Williams moved to Brookeville, Maryland and had three sons there with his wife April.
+He became a coach for his sons' basketball team at Sherwood High School.